riongull/notes/dash_unit_denominations.md

 ### Closing

-The following table presents a summary of the proposed denomination
+The following table presents a summary of the proposed denomination.

 ##### Comparison Table